DenisDoroshko/AWSSigning/README.md

   "AwsSessionTokenLine": 9
 }
 ```
+option **IsSetupCodeArtifactNugetSource** allows to sign in to AWS code artifact, to make it working need to configure `$domain` and  `$domainOwner` in [sign in Code Artifact script](https://github.com/DenisDoroshko/AWSSigning/blob/main/AWS_Signing/add-codeartifact-nuget-source.ps1)
+and run command `Set-ExecutionPolicy RemoteSigned -Scope CurrentUser -Force` in PowerShell to allow scripts execution

 **How to get MFA arn?**

 Go to `Security credentials` tab in AWS configure MFA device(if not configured) and copy identifier: